Jsitech/JShielder/README.md

 * Reconfigures the Timezone
 * Updates the entire System
 * Creates a New Admin user so you can manage your server safely without the need of doing remote connections with root.
-* Generates Secure RSA Keys, so that remote access to your server is done exclusive from you local pc and no Conventional password
+* Helps user Generate Secure RSA Keys, so that remote access to your server is done exclusive from your local pc and no Conventional password
-* Configures, Optimize and secures the SSH Server
+* Configures, Optimize and secures the SSH Server (Some Settings Following CIS Benchmark Ubuntu 16.04)
 * Configures IPTABLES Rules to protect the server from common attacks
 * Protects the server against Brute Force attacks by installing a configuring fail2ban
 * Stop Portscans by blocking intrusive IP via IPTABLES using portsentry